 Welcome to SB Research Group!

-EEL spans over a broad range of Molecular Optoelectronics based on emerging optoelectronic/photonic/energy materials including graphene, organic, polymeric, and organic-inorganic hybrid Semiconductors.
+EEL@SKKU spans over a broad range of Molecular Optoelectronics based on emerging optoelectronic/ photonic/ energy materials including graphene, organic, polymeric, and organic-inorganic hybrid Semiconductors.
 Utilizing the chemical versatility of those materials, our primary focus has been the ground state engineering of their nano/micro-structures and the Excited State Engineering of their ultrafast dynamics.
 Ultimately, the goal is to overcome the predominant non-ideality of the materials and reach toward their theoretical limits.
 By doing so, we can realize a highly functioning material platform that can generate predictable, transferrable, reliable, and homogeneous properties.
 We believe it will have a great impact on future electronics such as solar cells, light emitting diodes, photosensors, optical switching and optoelectronic computing.
+If you are interested in advancing science and technology of molecular optoelectronics, join us in the adventure! (contact Prof. Jo by sbjo/at/skku.edu)

 "Monolithic Tandem Multicolor Image Sensor Based on Electrochromic Color-Radix Demultiplexing" by Young Jin Choi, Sae Byeok Jo*, Jeong Ho Cho* Advanced Materials, 2021, 2102725, DOI: 10.1002/adma.202102725